splatlab/mantis/README.md

         <num_threads>
                     number of threads
 ```
-This step is will reduce the size of the color class
+This step is will further compress the color class representation.
-significantly proportional to the original size of the color classes
-(The larger the color class, the more the size reduction.)
-So it is highly recommended that you run this step after `mantis build`
+It is highly recommended that you run this step after `mantis build`
 since this makes your query required memory much smaller and doesn't hurt
 the query time.

 Query
 -------